Agarg00/toi-news-feed-scrapper/README.md

 # Description
 - It is a simple scraping api which scrap news feed from Times of India(TOI)
-- It provides lists of Titels and Links crossponding to them
+- It provides lists of Titles and Links crossponding to them

 # Prerequisties
   - Python 3